BlidDev/Niv/wiki/user_type.md

 # Overview:

-UserType is SGL's equivilant of a struct, pretty much being `typedef struct` like in `C`.
+UserType is Nest's equivilant of a struct; it basically acts as a `typedef struct` would in `C`.
 You can define a new UserType in your program like so:

 ```C
 @NAME